uriel1998/agaetr/README.md

 There are other files in this repository:

 * `muna.sh` - Used by `agaetr` to remove redirections and shortening.
 Exactly the same as [muna](https://github.com/uriel1998/muna).
+* `loginbsky` - I sometimes have problems with Bluesky's session expiring.
+If this also occurs to you, fill in your credentials and call this prior to `agaetr`.

 ## 12. TODO